careem/mockingbird/README.md

 The library provides 2 functions to help you write your mocks.

-1. `mock` this function allows you to mock non-Unit methods
+1. `mock` this function allows you to mock non-methods with return types other than Unit
 1. `mockUnit` this function allows you to mock Unit methods

 These helpers enable you to map your mock invocations to MockingBird environment.